|

 and angular aberration change with the cube of ray height in the pupil.
 The transverse and angular aberration are for the blur diameter at the

-paraxial focus; blur at best focus is smaller by a factor of 0.5, and the
+paraxial focus; blur at the best focus location is smaller by a factor of 0.5, and the

 circle of least confusion by a factor of 0.25.